Myth-64/SELab_Mini_Project/README.md

 ## System Components:

 1. User Authentication and Authorization:
-    -Use a secure authentication mechanism (e.g., username/password authentication)      for program committee members to log in.
+    - Use a secure authentication mechanism (e.g., username/password authentication)      for program committee members to log in.
    - Implement role-based access control to ensure that only authorized members can          access the review interface.
    - If the login failed, give an error message saying “invalid”.